LeoDesu/skucommunity/README.md

 ### Installation
-- clone this project then open cmd/terminal inside this project's root folder. you can use clone button or by running this command:
+- clone this project then open cmd/terminal inside this project's root folder. you can use clone by using button Code > Download zip or by running this command:
 ```
 git clone https://github.com/LeoDesu/skucommunity.git
 ```